 by Ruby Earle Jan 10th, 2018

-Hospitals across England are under pressure.
-Thousands of operations are being cancelled.
+Hospitals across England have been under intense pressure this winter.
+Thousands of operations had to be cancelled.

 In the past this level of crisis was known as hospitals being on ‘red alert’ or ‘black alert’ and so the media is referring to this current situation in the same terms.
 The new ranking NHS England uses is known as Operational Pressures Escalation Levels (OPEL).
 Red alerts are now known as OPEL 3 and black alerts are known as OPEL 4.